D'albay History, Family Crest & Coats of Arms

-Norman Conquest of England of 1066 brought the D'albay family name to the British Isles.
-They lived in Lancashire.
+The vast movement of people that followed the Norman Conquest of England of 1066 brought the D'albay family name to the British Isles.
+They lived in Yortkshire.
 The name derives, however, from the family's former place of residence, Auby, Normandy, where they would have been referred to as D'Auby, meaning from Auby.

 Early Origins of the D'albay family